 - Laser light therapy

-- Pros: May be an effective treatment for hair loss
+- Pros: It may be an effective treatment for hair loss

 - Cons: Not FDA approved, and long-term effects are unknown